 Traumatic brain injuries can last for years or be permanent.
 Each victim’s recovery process differs.
 Some people may only suffer some minor dizziness and headache from a moderate concussion, while others may feel drowsy, confused, and depressed for months afterward.
 In very serious cases, a victim’s cognitive ability may be temporarily or permanently impaired.
 Emotional and cognitive changes can affect TBI victims in the following ways:

-- Memory is poor and an inability to focus or pay attention;
+- Memory is poor and the inability to focus or pay attention

 The Six Types of Traumatic Brain Injuries